vuejs/v2.vuejs.org/source/guide/application.md

 Webpack and Browserify are more than just module bundlers, though.
 They both provide source transform APIs that allow you to transform your source code with other pre-processors.
 For example, you can write your code with future ES2015/2016 syntax using [babel-loader](https://github.com/babel/babel-loader) or [babelify](https://github.com/babel/babelify).

-If you've never used them before, I highly recommend going through a few tutorials to get familiar with the concept of module bunlders, and start writing JavaScript using the latest ECMAScript features.
+If you've never used them before, I highly recommend going through a few tutorials to get familiar with the concept of module bundlers, and start writing JavaScript using the latest ECMAScript features.

 ## Single File Components